solo-io/gloo-docs/gloo/docs/user_guides/gateway/configuring_route_options/advanced_routing_action.md

 {{< /highlight >}}

 {{% notice note %}}
-You can use a destination of any type an part of a multi destination action.
+You can use a destination of any type as part of a multi destination action.
 This means that the same route can split traffic between `upstream`, `kube`, and `consul` destinations.
 {{% /notice %}}